centrify/ansible/README.md

 ## Configuration

-### Centrify Audit and Monitoring Services Role
+### Centrify Audit and Monitoring Services role
-Role is named *centrify_audit* under *roles* folder.
+The role is named *centrify_audit* and it is located under the *roles* folder.
-To start using this Role you should configure the default variables under *roles/centrify_audit/defaults/main.yml*
+To start using this role, configure the default variables under *roles/centrify_audit/defaults/main.yml*

-### Centrify Authentication and Privilege Elevation Services Role
+### Centrify Authentication and Privilege Elevation Services role
-Role is named *centrify_auth* under *roles* folder.
+The role is named *centrify_auth* and it is located under the *roles* folder.
-To start using this Role you should configure the default variables under *roles/centrify_auth/defaults/main.yml*
+To start using this role, configure the default variables under *roles/centrify_auth/defaults/main.yml*
-You will also need to generate or edit the following files under *roles/centrify_auth/files*
+You must also generate or edit the following files under *roles/centrify_auth/files*
 - adjoin.keytab
 - Centrify Agent for Windows64.msi
 - Group Policy Deployment.mst